Disaster Management

 Droughts cast their shadow over 68% of our cultivable expanse, while hilly terrains confront the specters of landslides and avalanches.
 The spectrum of threats also include chemical, biological, radiological, and nuclear (CBRN) emergencies, along with other human-induced calamities.
 Yet, these challenges interlock with burgeoning vulnerabilities arising from shifting demographics, socio-economic dynamics, unchecked urbanisation, environmental degradation, and the menacing specter of climate change.

-“Of all of deaths from weather, climate, and water hazards, 91% occurred in developing economies.. ”
+“Of all deaths from weather, climate, and water hazards, 91% occurred in developing economies.”

 - United Nations